litebird/litebird_sim/docs/source/timeordered.rst

 This is a member variable that is initialized by the constructor of the class :class:`.Simulation`, and it is safe to be used with multiple MPI processes as it ensures that each process has its own random number generator with a different seed.
+More information on the generation of random numbers can be found in :ref:`random-numbers`.

 To add white noise using a custom white noise sigma, in µK, we can call the low level function directly: